flodlc/http-wizard/site/docs/intro.md

 ---
 sidebar_position: 1
+slug: /
 ---

 # Introduction

-Ts-client is a type safe api-client designed to streamline the development of your application.
+Http-wizard is a type safe api-client designed to streamline the development of your application.
 It's fully complient with HTTP standards and allows easy usage of your api with non ts/js client.

 ### What it can do: